Helping low-income New Yorkers gain access to healthy food

 User Research, Content Strategy, User Testing, Project Management

-Last year, 137 of New York City’s 142 farmers markets accepted Supplemental Nutrition Assistance Program (SNAP) benefits, also known as food stamps, as a form of payment.
+in 2016, 137 of New York City’s 142 farmers markets accepted Supplemental Nutrition Assistance Program (SNAP) benefits, also known as food stamps, as a form of payment.
 In addition, those who used their SNAP benefits at participating farmers markets could increase their purchasing power by 40% through an incentive program called Health Bucks; for every five dollars spent, users received two additional dollars.
 But most New Yorkers are unaware farmers markets accept SNAP payments, let alone offer a considerable incentive for using their benefits there.

 Of the $236 million distributed to New Yorkers through SNAP in 2015, only $918,000 was spent at Grow NYC’s Greenmarkets, the largest network of farmers markets in the five boroughs.
 My team and I sought to find out how to improve sales at farmers markets among SNAP users, which would not only increase access to healthy and affordable produce for low-income New Yorkers, but also benefit the regional agriculture economy.